 For goodwill and intangible assets with indefinite lives, an assessment for impairment is performed annually or whenever an event indicating impairment may have occurred.
 We typically complete our annual impairment test for goodwill and other indefinite-lived intangibles using an assessment date of December 31.
 Goodwill is reviewed for impairment by comparing the carrying value of each reporting unit's net assets, including allocated goodwill, to the estimated fair value of the reporting unit.
 As of December 31, 2013, we had six reporting units.
 We determine the fair value of our reporting units using a discounted cash flow approach.
 Determining the fair value of a reporting unit requires judgment and the use of significant estimates and assumptions.
 Such estimates and assumptions include revenue growth rates, future operating margins, the weighted average cost of capital, and future market conditions, among others.
 We believe that the estimates and assumptions used in our impairment assessments are reasonable.
-If the reporting unit's carrying value of the reporting unit in a hypothetical purchase price allocation analysis.
+If the reporting unit's carrying value is greater than its fair value, a second step is performed whereby the implied fair value of goodwill is estimated by allocating the fair value of the reporting unit in a hypothetical purchase price allocation analysis.
 We recognize a goodwill impairment charge for the amount by which the carrying value of goodwill exceeds its reassessed fair value.
 At December 31, 2013, we performed our annual impairment test on each of our reporting units and concluded that there had been no impairment because the estimated fair values of each of those reporting units substantially exceeded its carrying value.